-But let’s begin this brief story with Richard Grossman and Ward Morehouse who co-founded and co-directed the Program on Corporations, Law and Democracy (POCLAD) in the early 1990’s.
+In the early 1990’s, Richard Grossman and Ward Morehouse co-founded and co-directed the Program on Corporations, Law and Democracy (POCLAD).
 They were joined by ten other extraordinary movers and shakers to form a kind-of think and research tank of twelve members.
 Their founding meeting took place at the Highlander Center in Tennessee.

 POCLAD led dozens of extraordinary weekend sessions all across the United States, called “Rethinking the Corporation, Rethinking Democracy” workshops.